olt.jpg

 Production: Approx. 3,500 bottles produced yearly

-Cool Beans: Some of the old plants of Barbara are trained as bush-vine; this is rarely seen in Piedmont.
+Some of Barbara's old plants are trained as bush-vine, which is rarely seen in Piedmont.

 M E D I A